stentorium/stentor/packages/stentor-utils/README.md

 ## stentor-utils

-A set of shared utilities for :mega: stentor
+A set of shared utilities for 📣 stentor